Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: Introduction

-Among the remarkable manifestations in Weyl semimetals, the nonlinear optical properties like bulk photovoltaic effect (BPVE) and circular photogalvanic effect (CPGE) have sparked a surge of interest and hold great promise for advancing the frontier of modern optoelectronics and photonics.
-The bulk photovoltaic effect manifests as a nonlinear, optically-induced charge separation within the material's bulk, arising from the breaking of inversion symmetry.
-This intriguing phenomenon suggests the tantalizing potential for harnessing sunlight and transforming it into electricity in an unconventional and efficient manner \cite{cook_design_2017,tan_shift_2016}.
-As we delve into the mechanisms of this effect, we uncover a treasure trove of possibilities for a sustainable and greener future.
+Among the remarkable manifestations in Weyl semimetals, the second-order optical responses have sparked a surge of interest in the field of topological materials due to their close connection with Berry phase.
+The bulk photovoltaic effect (BPVE) manifests as a nonlinear, optically-induced DC current generation within the material's bulk, arising from the breaking of inversion symmetry\cite{cook_design_2017,tan_shift_2016}.
+On the other hand, the circular photogalvanic effect (CPGE) is the generation of helicity-dependent current in non-centrosymmetric systems due to the irradiation of circularly polarized light \cite{belinicher_photogalvanic_1980,asnin_circular_1979,pikus_photogalvanic_1980}.

-Furthermore, the circular photogalvanic effect, an engrossing manifestation of optoelectronic response unique to Weyl semimetals, unravels a dance between circularly polarized light and the chiral fermions \cite{belinicher_photogalvanic_1980,asnin_circular_1979,pikus_photogalvanic_1980}.
-This effect induces a photoinduced current resonating with the helicity of light, unlocking opportunities for innovative photonic devices and novel light manipulation techniques.
-It beckons us to venture into a new frontier of photonic technologies, where the collaboration of light and topological materials leads to a novel era of light-matter interactions.